For many years I’ve subscribed to the idea that in a product organization, there are essentially two types of contributors: makers and managers.

 Now, process is not inherently bad.
 But it is dangerous.
 As Jeff Bezos warns, “Good process serves you so you can serve customers.
 But if you’re not watchful, the process can become the thing.
 This can happen very easily in large organizations.”

 I’ve already written about the serious problems that result when you take a process role, like a product owner, and ask them to cover a product job, like a product manager.
 I’m not trying to repeat that argument here.
 Rather, I’ve come to realize that the problem goes well beyond product owners.

 In many companies, the latest trend in this dangerous direction is the rise of product ops.

-Now it’s important to acknowledge that there are several very different definitions of product ops out there today (and in upcoming articles I’ll be writing about several of them including the helpful and valuable definitions), but unfortunately one of the most common definitions is to have a person, or in many cases, an entire team of people, that exist to provide the process, tools and methods for the broader product organization.
+Now it’s important to acknowledge that there are several very different definitions of product ops out there today (this overview article describes several of them including the helpful and valuable definitions), but unfortunately one of the most common definitions is to have a person, or in many cases, an entire team of people, that exist to provide the process, tools and methods for the broader product organization.